Welcome to our frequently asked questions page!

 4. HOW DOES THE GALLERY WORK ?

-All images from your session will be displayed on a gallery for you and will be lightly edited.
+All images from your session will be displayed on a gallery for you and will be edited according to the package you have secured.
 A link and password will be supplied to you via email or text.
 You then make your image selection.
 Your package will include an amount of images depending on your package, but if you fall in love with more images and are finding it hard to narrow down your selection, you can always purchase ‘Additional Images’.
 Family and friends can also place their own order via the gallery.
 The gallery allows for full size downloads which makes this a more convenient and faster process for you to get your images sooner.
-Options such as, advanced editing, a keep sake flash drive, and ordering prints are available to you via my gallery site with the click of a button.
+Options such as, additional editing, a keep sake flash drive, and ordering prints are available to you via my gallery site with the click of a button.

 5. DO YOU OFFER ADVANCED EDITING?